Solicitors' Negligence Ruling: Legal Update

 The Court of Appeal has upheld a negligence claim against a law firm (Raleys), finding that its ‘commoditised’ advice meant that part of a personal injury claim was missed.

 Andrew Procter had settled a personal injury claim against his employers in 2003, for £11,141.
-He then brought a claim against his previous solicitors Raleys, after he realised that they had failed to claim either loss of earnings or for help needed with domestic tasks as a result of his injury on his behalf.
+He then brought a claim against his previous solicitors Raleys, after he realised that they had failed to claim on his behalf for either loss of earnings or for the cost of help that he needed with domestic tasks on an ongoing basis, as a result of his injury.
+In effect, Mr Procter has settled his personal injury claim for too little.

 However, the judge in the Court of Appeal said the advice in Raleys' letters was unclear and they ought to have realised the full extent of Mr Procter's claim when they spoke to him on the telephone.
 The judge said: